sagaland93/hass-config/README.md

 #### Sidebar

-* Time and date with greeting based on time of day
+* Time and date with greeting based on time of day.
-* Entities that are on
+* Entities that are on.
-* Temperature with emoji based on weather conditions
+* Temperature with emoji based on weather conditions.
 * Waste notification.
 Displays what kind of waste is picked up, and when.
 * Occasions info.
 Shows important dates so you don't forget.
-* Other conditional alerts
+* Other conditional alerts.

 #### Home Modes